Transcend Fund raises $50 million to invest in games

 “Strikers scoring in the last World Cup celebrated their goals with Fortnite dances,” Bergel said in his opening blog post.
 “Years after all the headlines, millions are still wandering their neighborhoods in hopes of catching ’em all in Pokémon Go.
 Stadiums are regularly packed around the world every year as fans cheer on their favorite teams to Worlds in League of Legends.
 A generation of kids are growing up building games and their own small businesses on Roblox.
 This is to say nothing of the larger influence of games culture more broadly across some of the largest franchises in television, cinema, and digital media.”

 He said that game developers now have unprecedented opportunities to connect directly with their audiences at massive scale across a growing variety of online commercial, editorial, and social channels.
-Gone are the days of reaching our players through a small handful of technologies, retail stores, and print magazines.
+Gone are the days of reaching players through a small handful of technologies, retail stores, and print magazines.
 As that friction has receded, the true magnitude of the global audience and business opportunity has become clearer.
 Ten of the top ten games in 2019 made over $1 billion in revenue.
 Market estimates for the industry as a whole are coming in at over $160 billion for 2020.

-Bergel believes that the emergence of multiple interconnected ecosystems (tied together by new developments such as cross play) enables bigger game communities that can last for many years.
+Bergel believes that the emergence of multiple interconnected ecosystems (tied together by new developments such as crossplay) enables bigger game communities that can last for many years.

 “Even the largest franchises in the industry are often carefully targeted to appeal to narrowly defined interest groups and designs with the broadest appeal tend to be just as easy to put down as they are to pick up,” Bergel said.
 “Crafting experiences that are not only beloved for years but approachable, deep, and meaningful is extraordinarily difficult.
 But, the opportunity to transcend those boundaries is the very real promise of now.
 It is also the origin and namesake of our new firm.”